thainaweingartner/number-validation/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests, developed with Jasmine, via [Karma](https://karma-runner.github.io).
 Run `ng test-safari` to execute the unit tests at Safari Browser via [Karma](https://karma-runner.github.io), make sure to click `open` when the browser launch and ask to open a folder.

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `ng e2e` to execute the end-to-end tests developed with cypress.